Corridos tumbados: Influences

 Traditional Corridos – Especially in the use of the traditional Norteño music instruments, like the acoustic guitar "requinto" style, bajo sexto and the Tololoche, a traditional Mexican instrument similar to the Double Bass, but smaller and generally tuned higher.

 Narcocorridos – Corridos that narrate the lives of drug traffickers or cartel figures, heavily influencing lyrical themes in the tumbados era.
 "Corridos Progresivos", a sub-genre of the late 2000s and early 2010s, can be seen as a precursor to the style.

 Banda music - A brass-based genre popular in Sinaloa and Sonora, which inspired the use of instruments like the tuba, trombone and the alto horn (known as the "charcheta" in Mexico) in the genre.

 Trap and Hip-Hop – Beats, flows, and themes borrowed from U.S. street rap and trap, including motifs of hustle, fame, and violence.

 Reggaeton and Latin Urban – Melodic hooks and crossover rhythm structures.

-Notable Artists

-Natanael Cano – The genre’s originator and early face, blending requinto guitars with trap-infused vocal delivery.

-Junior H – Known for his introspective lyricism and emotional ballads that helped expand the genre's range.

-Peso Pluma – Currently the most commercially successful artist in the genre, known for international hits and a dynamic style balancing street content with pop appeal.

-Fuerza Regida - A band pushing a harder, more aggressive style of corridos tumbados, frequently collaborating with peers from the genre.

 Popularity

-As of 2025, corridos tumbados dominate on digital streaming site like Spotify.
+As of 2025, corridos tumbados dominate on digital streaming sites like Spotify.

 Peso Pluma leads the genre with 42.9 million monthly listeners on Spotify, placing him among the top Latin artists globally.

 Fuerza Regida maintains over 32.6 million monthly listeners.

 Natanael Cano continues strong with 23.2 million monthly listeners.

 The genre commands over 77% of all Música Mexicana streams on Spotify, with curated playlists and viral hits consistently trending on the platform.
 On YouTube, artists like Peso Pluma regularly reach over 100 million views per video, with songs like "La Bebe" reaching 1 billion views and “Ella Baila Sola” with nearly 700 million views.